pocl/pocl/doc/sphinx/source/windows.rst

 -----------------

-It is possible to build & use PoCL on Windows using MinGW (MSVC port is in progress).
+It is possible to build & use PoCL on Windows using MinGW.
 However, the setup requires a number of steps.

 Prerequisites
 ~~~~~~~~~~~~~~~